cohure/CHR2025-website/content/venue/location-and-venue.md

 ## Maison des Arts et des Étudiants
 The opening ceremony and keynote, the cocktail reception, and the closing ceremony will take place at the Maison des Arts et des Étudiants, that is located right next to the Maison du Savoir (please refer to the downloadable Belval Campus mobility map).

-## Accessibility
-All buildings on campus are fully accessible to people with reduced mobility, with features such as automatic doors and elevators.

 ## Luxembourg Learning Centre (LLC)
 The Luxembourg Learning Centre (LLC) is the main university library and an architectural highlight of the Belval Campus.
 Inside, you can:
 * Read paper journals in multiple languages